mmgxa/E2A3/README.md

 **Training Status**

 Training is being done on the GPU.
-The model is moved to the GPU before training using the `model.to(device)` method
+The model is moved to the GPU before training using the `model.to(device)` method.
+During training, the data is moved using `data.to(device)`.